Stuart Crow: 1987-2000: Formula Super Vee, Formula Atlantic, Formula Three

 The following 16 months were perhaps the most productive of Crow’s racing career, although he fell just short of two championships.
 He stayed with BDJS/Ralt America for the 1992 Formula Atlantic Championship.
 Crow scored a dominant win at Mid-Ohio to compliment runner-up finishes at Mosport and Vancouver, a third place at Miami and a fourth place at Long Beach en route to third place in the overall standings.
 BDJS/Ralt America spent the first half of the 1992 season developing the new Ralt RT-40, likely missing out on several potential wins because of inevitable new car “teething” problems.
 Crow won three pole positions in 1992.
-He converted pole into a win at Mid-Ohio but mechanical retirements while leading at Circuit Trois-Rivières (broken half shaft) and at Nazareth a (broken throttle linkage) cost him a chance at the top step two more times and ultimately the championship.
+He converted pole into a win at Mid-Ohio but mechanical retirements while leading at Circuit Trois-Rivières and at Nazareth ultimately cost him a chance at the championship.

 At the end of the 1992 Formula Atlantic season Crow teamed up with Dave McMillan Racing and journeyed Down Under to contest the 1993 New Zealand Formula Pacific Series.
 Crow scored wins at Timaru and the historic Pukekohe circuit, along with four runner-up finishes at Timaru, Wigram and Manfeild.
 A misunderstanding about the starting procedure in the final race of the series cost him a realistic chance at the championship and he was forced to settle for second place, three points adrift of veteran Kiwi Craig Baird and twenty five points ahead of Jos Verstappen.

 Crow returned to the Northern Hemisphere that spring for another Formula Atlantic campaign with BDJS/Ralt America.
 Crow won the 1993 season opener at Phoenix but crashed heavily in round three at Road Atlanta and subsequently had to withdraw from the championship after five rounds.